JohnMedlock/BeatLearner/README.md

    # Initialize BeatMaker
    beat = BeatMaker()

-   # Generate a random beat
+   # Generate a beat based on default settings
-   my_beat = beat.generate()
+   beat.generate()

-   # Play the beat
+   # Save the beat as a MIDI file
-   my_beat.play()
+   beat.save("output.mid")
    ```

 ---

 ## Customization

-You can tweak several parameters to get the desired output:
+You can adjust several parameters:

-- **Genre**: Specify the type of music you're interested in.
+- **Genre**: Choose between Jazz and EDM.
-- **BPM (Beats Per Minute)**: Set your preferred tempo.
+- **BPM (Beats Per Minute)**: Adjust your desired tempo using the `set_tempo` method.
-- **Instruments**: Select the instruments you want in your track.
-- **Duration**: Set the length of the music piece.

 ---

 ## Contribute

-BeatLearner thrives on community contributions.
-We welcome all music enthusiasts, developers, and machine learning experts to join hands in making BeatLearner the go-to AI music improvisation tool.
+Though BeatLearner is a basic prototype, we welcome all music enthusiasts, developers, and machine learning experts to join in refining and expanding this concept.

 - Fork the repository.
 - Create your feature branch (`git checkout -b feature/AmazingFeature`).